A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Existence of an invariant measure for the stochastic flow of measures.

 More precisely, for all $t \geq 0$ and $\varphi \in C_c^{\infty}(\mathbb{R}^d)$,

 where for any probability measure $m \in \mathcal{P}(\R^d)$, the operator $L_{m}$ acts on a smooth function $\varphi$ of compact support by

-where $\nabla, \Delta$ respectively stands for the gradient and laplacian operator, while $\cdot$ denotes the usual inner product in $\R^d$, and for any $\varphi \in C_c^{\infty}(\mathbb{R}^d)$ and any probability measure $m$,
+where $\nabla, \Delta$ respectively stands for the gradient and Laplacian operator, while $\cdot$ denotes the usual inner product in $\R^d$, and for any $\varphi \in C_c^{\infty}(\mathbb{R}^d)$ and any probability measure $m$,

-In this section, we aim at giving conditions on the potentials $V$ and $W$ to ensure existence of an invariant measure for the process $(m_t)$.
-Let us now consider the following assumptions: \begin{assumptionp}{(A1)} \begin{enumerate} \item There exists a continuous function $\kappa : [0, +\infty) \to \R$, such that and
+In this section, we aim to give conditions on the potentials $V$ and $W$ to ensure the existence of an invariant measure for the process $(m_t)_{t\geq 0}$.
+Let us now consider the following assumptions: { \begin{assumption} The drift $V : \R^d \to \R$ is twice differentiable in $\R^d$.
+Moreover, \begin{itemize} \item[\rm (A5.1)]$V$ is confining in the sense that there exists a function $\kappa : [0; +\infty) \to \R$ {such that}